259. A New Psalm for the Chapel of Kilmarnock

 Email Poem |

-Analysis and Comments on 259.
+Comments, Analysis, and Meaning on 259.
 A New Psalm for the Chapel of Kilmarnock

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 259.
 A New Psalm for the Chapel of Kilmarnock here.